The Six Stages Of Jesus’ Illegal Trial.

 This was done to gather evidence for the full council hearing to follow.
 Like the hearing before Annas, this hearing was conducted at night in secrecy.
 It was full of illegalities that made a mockery of justice.
 (See Matthew 26:57-68)

-The Last Three Stages Of Jesus' Illegal Trial
+The Last Three Stages of Jesus’ Illegal Trial Before the Roman Authorities:

 4. First Trial Before Pilate (The Highest Roman Authority).